TULiberalArts/Economics/pages/undergradaute.md

 ## 4+1 Program in Economics: BA/MA
 The Economics Department’s 4+1 program allows talented, motivated students to pursue an MA degree during their Junior and Senior years and to complete the degree with just one additional year of study.
 This program is ideal for students with strong Econ and Math backgrounds to hone their skills before applying to a top-tier Ph.D. program or applying for jobs requiring advanced economic skills.
 Please review the [Grid for the Five-Year 4+1 BA/MA](https://liberalarts.temple.edu/sites/liberalarts/files/Economics_BA_and_MA_41_Program-Annette.pdf).

-You can view the following [pdf](https://liberalarts.temple.edu/economics-41-requirements) to learn more about admission requirements, deadlines, prerequsites and contact information.
+To learn more about this accelerated degree offering, please visit the [Economics Accelerated Degree Admissions](https://liberalarts.temple.edu/ba-economics-ma-economics) page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 ## Honors
 The Economics Department offers honors versions of two introductory economics courses: